Inside former Chelsea ace Atsu's battle against poverty

 "To be there for each other, help each other.
 Helping my brother, sister, friends and anyone who is suffering.
 This is what I want to do, to show love for humanity."

-There a still a few tickets left for the Black Star Gala, with Christian Atsu and his team-mates, at the Hilton Hotel in Gateshead on Wednesday March 14.
+There are still a few tickets left for the Black Star Gala, with Christian Atsu and his team-mates, at the Hilton Hotel in Gateshead on Wednesday March 14.
 Visit theblackstargala.eventbrite.co.uk